Vicky-258/TrueTrack/README.md

 ## ❓ Troubleshooting

 **"Dependencies missing"**
-Run the installer again.
-It is idempotent and will fix missing tools.
+Run `truetrack doctor` to identify missing tools.
+Run the installer again or use `truetrack doctor --fix yt-dlp` if specific tools are outdated.

 **"Port already in use"**
 Edit your `.env` file and change `TRUETRACK_PORT` (e.g., to `9000`), then restart.